pasqal-io/qadence/docs/digital_analog_qc/semi-local-addressing.md

 !!! note
     Trainable parameters currently are supported only by `pyqtorch` backend.

-Since the user can specify both the maximum detuning/amplitude value of the addressing pattern and the corresponding weights, it is natural to make these parameters variational in order to use them in some QML setting.
+Since both the maximum detuning/amplitude value of the addressing pattern and the corresponding weights can be user specified, they can be variationally used in some QML setting.
 This can be achieved by defining pattern weights as trainable `Parameter` instances or strings specifying weight names.

 ```python exec="on" source="material-block" session="emu"
 n_qubits = 3